Victoria Azarenka: Career

-2006: First Grand Slam match win and third round
+2006: US Open third round

 In February 2006 in Memphis, Azarenka defeated her first top-20 player, Nicole Vaidišová, and defeated her second top-30 player in Jelena Janković at Miami that same year.
 On clay, Azarenka pushed 2004 French Open champion Anastasia Myskina to a third set in Rome, and took clay-court specialist Anabel Medina Garrigues to 9–7 in the third set in the first round at Roland Garros.
 At the 2006 Wimbledon Championships Azarenka lost in first round to 2005 Junior Wimbledon and 2006 Junior French Open Champion and Wildcard Agnieszka Radwańska.

 At the 2006 US Open, she had her first win over Myskina in the first round, and lost to Anna Chakvetadze in the third round, her best result in a Grand Slam event to that date.
 In her next tournament, Azarenka reached her second pro-level semifinal in Tashkent, losing to Sun Tiantian.
 She finished the year reaching the final of an ITF event in Pittsburgh, losing to Canadian Aleksandra Wozniak.